 Reb Brown (Yor), Corinne Clery (Ka-Laa), Alan Collins (Pag), Ayshe Gul (Roa), John Steiner (The Overlord), Carole Andre (Ena), Marina Rocchi (Tarita), Sergio Nicolai (Kay)

 The blonde barbarian Yor comes to the aid of a peaceful tribe and drives away a horde of attacking primitives.
-Afterwards the beautiful Ka-Laa is awed and taken by Yor.
-She and her father Pag swear to follow him as he sets off in a quest for his origins.
+Afterwards the beautiful Ka-Laa is attracted to Yor.
+She and her father Pag swear to follow Yor as he sets off in a quest for his origins.
 This takes them on a series of adventures through the lands of other tribes and primitives and up against prehistoric monsters.
-Finally, they sail to a mysterious island ruled over by the sinister Overlord who holds the secrets of Yor’s origins and the civilisation that came before.
+Finally they sail to a mysterious island ruled over by the sinister Overlord who holds the secrets of Yor’s origins and the civilisation that came before.

-There is also the cheap action of the Italian sword and sorcery film of this period.
+There is also the cheap action of the Italian sword and sorcery film.
 The dinosaur effects look tatty.
-In one of the most unintentionally funny action scenes, Reb Brown shoots down a pterodactyl and then somehow manages to use its carcass as a makeshift hang-glider to fly in on to attack a primitive camp.
+In one of the most unintentionally funny action scenes, Reb Brown shoots down a pterodactyl and then somehow manages to use its carcass as a makeshift hang-glider to fly in to attack a primitive camp.
 Everything is overrun by a disco score.
 One of the most hilarious camp aspects is how the film even opens with Yor’s own theme song – and how this gets repeated in the midst of various action scenes throughout.